Skip to main content

 In practice, "strong" usually means:

 • At least 12–16 characters (longer is better when the site allows it).
-Some experts recommend 16 or more for high-value accounts.
+Some experts recommend 16 or more for high-value accounts such as email and banking.
+Each additional character exponentially increases the time needed for brute-force attacks.

 • Mix of letters (upper and lower), numbers, and symbols so it's harder to guess.
 Not every site allows all character types—generate within the rules the site accepts.

 • Random—not based on your name, birthday, or common words.
-Predictable patterns (P@ssw0rd!, Summer2024!) are weak even if they include symbols and numbers.
+Predictable patterns (P@ssw0rd!, Summer2024!) are weak even if they include symbols and numbers, because attackers test these common substitutions first.

 • Not reused on any other site.
 Reuse is one of the biggest risks; uniqueness matters as much as length and complexity.